Chair Pose: (Utkatasana)

 Name: Chair Pose

 Pose Level: Beginner

-· Start from the mountain pose.
-Raise your arms to the sky, perpendicular to the floor and parallel to each other.
+- Start from Mountain pose.
+Raise your arms to the sky, perpendicular to the floor and parallel to one another.

-· Bend your knees trying to keep your thighs as parallel to the floor as possible and going to form a right angle, just as if you were sitting on a chair.
+- Bend your knees, trying to keep your thighs as parallel to the floor as possible and forming close to a right angle, just as if you were sitting on a chair.
 Squeeze the inside of the thighs and imagine pushing the tailbone back, balance the weight on the heels.

-· Bring attention to the shoulder blades and push them down and towards the midline of the body.
-Activate the toes of your feet by lifting them a little from the mat: this activation will allow you to keep your back straight and, above all, the lumbar curve.
+- Bring attention to the shoulder blades and push them down and towards the midline of the body.
+Activate the toes of your feet by lifting them a little from the mat.
+Consequently, this activation will allow you to keep your back straight.
+Above all, the lumbar curvature.
 It also activates the core by imagining joining the pubis with the navel.

-· Stay and breathe in the position, until your body feels stable and comfortable.
-The gaze is not turned upwards, but at a specific point a few meters in front of you.
+- Hold this position, breathe until your body feels stable and comfortable.
+The gaze is not turned upwards, but at a specific point a few meters in front.

-· For those suffering from headache, insomnia or very low blood pressure problems, perform with extreme caution.
+For those suffering from headache, insomnia or low blood pressure problems, perform with caution.